 ON THE ROAD TO DRUG ABUSE

-Because a tolerance builds up, marijuana can lead users to consume stronger drugs to achieve the same high.
-When the effects start to wear off, the person may turn to more potent drugs to rid himself of the unwanted conditions that caused him to take marijuana in the first place.
-Marijuana itself does not lead the person to the other drugs; people take drugs to get rid of unwanted situations or feelings.
-The drug (marijuana) masks the problem for a time (while the user is high).
+People take drugs to get rid of unwanted situations or feelings.
+Marijuana masks the problem for a time (while the user is high).
 When the “high” fades, the problem, unwanted condition or situation returns more intensely than before.
 The user may then turn to stronger drugs since marijuana no longer “works.”